whitemech/pythomata/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-What types of changes does your code introduce to agents-tac?
+What types of changes does your code introduce to pythomata?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)